FUNCTIONAL RELATIONSHIPS: ARTIST-MADE FURNITURE

 Marks Family Gallery North and Tito Spiga Exhibition Space

-Mary Heilmann: Water Way will be the artist’s first significant solo presentation with an institution on the East End of Long Island, where she has been an integral part of the region’s creative community for decades.
+Mary Heilmann: Water Way will be the artist’s first large-scale solo presentation with an institution on the East End of Long Island, where she has been an integral part of the region’s creative community for decades.
 From California to New York City to Bridgehampton, Heilmann has prioritized living in close proximity to water, which has had a profound influence on her life and work.
 Whether as a direct image or referential title, water has long been a recurring theme throughout her practice.
+Guild Hall is pleased to realize an exhibition that Heilmann has had a strong desire to stage—one that brings together over 40 works of a focused area of her output.
+The exhibition includes works on paper, ceramics, and paintings spanning from the 1980s through the present.

 THE RANCH PRESENTS